 How do you deal with taxes and insurance escrow?

 On most of our loans we do not escrow for taxes, condo / HOA fees, nor insurance.
-It is of course a default under the loan documents to not pay these obligations when due (we require wind and property insurance on all of our loans).
+It is a default under the loan documents to not pay these obligations when due (we require wind and property insurance on all of our loans).
 As part of our servicing of your loan, we do check periodically to make sure these obligations are paid and will give you a “friendly” reminder when they are not.
 Finally, on each loan, we are named as additional insured on your insurance policies and are informed directly by your insurance carrier when a policy payment has not been made.

-What is a “Hard Loan”?
+What is a “Hard Loan” or "Private Mortgage"?

 What is a “Blanket Loan”?